 Now that summer break has begun, many graduate students are searching for a place to live before the fall semester begins.
 Given the imbalance in supply and demand in the Bay Area, house hunting can be a very daunting and frustrating experience.

-To help you find accommodations, we talked to a specialist at Cal Housing to solicit some tips and suggestions.
+To help you find accommodations, we’ve compiled some tips and suggestions.

 Cal Housing suggests that students begin their housing search by identifying their desired living situation.
 First, you should figure out the types of places where you would like to live and what you can afford — a studio, a one-bedroom, or a shared room or house.
 You should determine a limit to your budget that is realistic for your financial situation.